Kootenai County Grant Deed Form

 Are these forms guaranteed to be recordable in Kootenai County?

 Yes.
-You can re-use the forms for your personal use.
-For example, if you have more than one property in Kootenai County that you need to transfer you would only need to order our forms once for all of your properties in Kootenai County.
+You can reuse the forms for your personal use.
+For example, if you have multiple properties in Kootenai County you only need to order once.

 A grant deed, also referred to as a bargain and sale deed, is a legal document used to transfer, or convey, rights in real property from a grantor (seller) to a grantee (buyer).
 Idaho does not provide a statutory form for a grant deed, but the statutes identify the warranties implied by the word "grant" in a deed.
 In Idaho, the word "grant" guarantees that previous to the execution of the conveyance, the grantor has not conveyed the same property, or any right, title, or interest therein to any person other than the grantee, and that the estate is free from encumbrances at the time of execution of the deed (I.C.
 55-612).
 Therefore, if the grantee later discovers that the grantor has sold the property to a third party, or if there are encumbrances not mentioned in the deed, the grantee can sue the grantor to recover the value of the property.